-My goal with Live Simply Natural is that it be a resource to help you feel empowered when making food choices, so I’m breaking down everything you need to know with some of the most common whole food ingredients.
+My goal with Live Simply Natural is that it is a resource to help you feel empowered when making food choices, so I’m breaking down everything you need to know with some of the most common whole food ingredients.
 Today I’m sharing one of my favorites – POTATOES!

 Produce Guide: Potatoes

-Potatoes do have carbohydrates, which is what many people first think of but it also is high in potassium and dietary fiber with a decent amount of protein, calcium, iron and vitamin C — and zero cholesterol or fat.
-Potatoes are also one of the most abundant sources of B-vitamins, especially vitamin B6 or pyridoxine, thiamin, niacin, pantothenic acid, and folate.
+Potatoes do have carbohydrates, which is what many people first think of but it also is high in potassium and dietary fiber with a decent amount of protein, calcium, iron, and vitamin C — and zero cholesterol or fat.
+Potatoes are also one of the most abundant sources of B vitamins, especially vitamin B6 or pyridoxine, thiamin, niacin, pantothenic acid, and folate.
 It is also a great source of minerals like manganese, phosphorus, copper, potassium, magnesium, and iron.
 In balanced amounts, they can offer some protection against cancer and cardiovascular disease.
 Potato skins are a good source of soluble and insoluble fiber, and this may help prevent constipation and lower LDL cholesterol.
 Potato’s fiber content may also support digestion and absorption of simple sugars.

 NUTRIENT BREAKDOWN OF POTATOES